escosuave/liberty-supportcentral-announcements/README.md

 ## 🤖 For AI Assistants

 ### What You Can Do
-- ✅ Edit `announcements.html` directly
+- ✅ Edit `announcements-us.html` or `announcements-ca.html` directly
 - ✅ Add new announcements using templates
 - ✅ Update existing announcement text
-- ✅ Remove outdated announcements
+- ✅ Remove outdated announcements (archive them first!)
 - ✅ Reorder by priority
 - ✅ Update tracking comments
+- ✅ Archive removed announcements

 ### What You Should Ask First
 - ⚠️ Verify link URLs are correct